 Dragon fruits in general like some big, wide space for their roots to expand out.
 Let's check out some good places to get your cuttings and containers to begin playing & training your dragons.

 Dragon fruits are excellent plants to grow in containers.
-They don't take up a lot of water like avocado trees, which is great for places where water may be scarce & expensive.
+They don't take up a lot of water like avocado trees, which is great for places where water may be scarce & expensive, like California for example.

 As for containers, a 20 x 20 pot or 50-gallon container would be best for the plant's growth.
 A smaller 15 gallon one is good if you're planting one variety in each pot.

 If you're planting 2 or more, a bigger 20-gallon will have more room for root growth.
-But don't overcrowd the pot because that might cause a civil war (aka root competition).
-Getting a big pot from the start means you don't have to transplant them too much during their development.
+But don't overcrowd the pot because that might cause a civil war (aka root competition) inside, so many were told.
+Getting a big pot from the start means you don't have to transplant them too much too often during their development.

-These guys have some good big pots.
+These guys have some good big thick pots at https://www.gro-pro.net/ .
 They ship it to a local dealer:

 Huge 20-gallon pots |